kadaster-labs/sensrnet-home/docs/KeyConcepts.md

 ## Decentralization

 Wikipedia has a general description of [decentralization](https://en.wikipedia.org/wiki/Decentralization).
-This might be too general although it can be recognized in the world of today that we're living in a connected world which becomes digital more and more.
+This might be too general although it can be recognized in the world of today that we're living in a distributed and connected world which becomes digital more and more.
 For SensRNet this is taken as a fact.

 SensRNet is by definition a collaboration with multiple local and central governmental departments and institutes.
-The subject of sensors has many different potential interactions and collaborations with citizens, commercial companies, sensors themselves, [IoT](https://en.wikipedia.org/wiki/Internet_of_things).
+The subject of sensors has even more potential interactions and collaborations with citizens, commercial companies, sensors themselves, [IoT](https://en.wikipedia.org/wiki/Internet_of_things).
 Although a central set up is less complex it will be very hard to adopt to a decentralised set up later.
-It is easier to think of it as a decentralized world from the start with many connections and connected organisations as well as devices.
+It is easier to think of it as a decentralised world from the start with many connections and connected organisations as well as devices.

 Decentralised as a fact means thinking of it as a network topology, connected participants, nodes in a network.